Springe direkt zu Inhalt

 In addition to the 'Veterinary Medicine' degree program, the Institute is also part of the 'Equine Science' mono-bachelor's degree program also offered at Freie Universität Berlin and implemented at the Department of Veterinary Medicine.

-Here, the Institute contributes its expertise to the course on the 'General Health Sciences of the Horse' and the lecture 'Biology of Animals', which is organized by the Faculty of Life Sciences at the Institute of Agricultural and Horticultural Sciences at Humboldt University and is attended by students of 'Equine Sciences' as well as students of 'Agricultural Sciences', 'Agricultural and Horticultural Sciences' and 'Teacher training students'.
+Here, the Institute contributes its expertise to the course on the 'General Health Sciences of the Horse' and the lecture 'Biology of Animals', which is organized by the Faculty of Life Sciences at the Institute of Agricultural and Horticultural Sciences at Humboldt University and in which, in addition to students of 'Equine Science', students of 'Agricultural Sciences', 'Agricultural and Horticultural Sciences' and 'Teacher training students'. also take part.